spectrocloud/librarium/docs/docs-content/clusters/cluster-management/backup-restore/backup-restore.md

 :::info

-Palette uses open-source Velero to provide backup and restore capabilities.
+Palette uses open source Velero to provide backup and restore capabilities.
 You can learn more about Velero by checking out the Velero [Restore Reference](https://velero.io/docs/main/restore-reference/) and [Backup Reference](https://velero.io/docs/main/backup-reference/).